 Britain is governed according to the principle of common law, where tradition and precedent are the primary means of enforcing structure and shaping legislation; but that's all there is.
 The only real limitations as to what parliament can or cannot do are tradition, prior acts of parliament (which can always be changed or repealed), or the will of the crown.

 Americas governmental structure is radically different.
-In America we have a constitution which defines the form, and structure of our government, and very strictly limits how that government can restrict our liberty as free men.
+In America we have a constitution which defines the form and structure of our government, and (at least in theory) very strictly limits how that government can restrict our liberty as free men.
 The constitution itself makes explicitly clear that the governments powers are limited, and that power rests in the people.